20 Awesome Benefits of Quitting Caffeine or Coffee

 9. Fewer Trips to the Bathroom

-Caffeinated beverages cause us to urinate more often and in some people even can cause incontinence.
+Caffeinated beverages cause us to urinate more often and in some people can even cause incontinence.

 This can be challenging during meetings, road trips, or when bathrooms aren’t convenient.